-As a more general attempt to cleanly identify the role of reciprocity in our results, we define a variable dshare1 measuring the difference between own and one's partner's contribution share in the first round: for ease of interpretability we re-scale it over the interval [0, 2] by adding 1 to its value (so all values are positive).
-We then regress the change in contribution share from the first to the second round over dshare1, Het, and their interaction, together with the usual controls.
-As can be expected, dshare1 has a negative (-0.383) and statistically significant coefficient (see column (2) of Table 3) - subjects tend to reduce their contribution after having observed a lower contribution
+As a more general attempt to cleanly identify the role of reciprocity in our results, we define a variable sharediff1 measuring the difference between own and one's partner's contribution share in the first round: for ease of interpretation we re-scale it over the interval [0, 2] by adding 1 to its value (so all values are positive).
+We then regress the change in contribution share from the first to the second round over sharediff1, Het, and their interaction, together with the usual controls.
+As can be expected, sharediff1 has a negative (-0.383) and statistically significant coefficient (see column (2) of Table 3) - subjects tend to reduce their contribution after having observed a lower contribution (in proportion) from their partner.
+Het also has a negative (-0.168) and marginally significant coefficient: partners with different endowments seem more likely to decrease their contribution from the first to the second round.
+However, the interaction variable has opposite sign (0.144) and is also marginally significant, suggesting that heterogeneity in endowments might be related to a milder reaction to an undercontributing partner.
+Interestingly, if we disaggregate this analysis by own endowment (columns (3) and (4) of Table 3), we find that the observed patterns essentially characterize only rich subjects, for whom both Het and the interaction variable have larger absolute value and are statistically significant.
+This suggests that, although rich subjects decrease their contribution after having observed a lower contribution (in proportion) from their partner, this reaction is mitigated when their partner has a lower endowment.

-$^{9}$ It remains negative and significant if instead than round 1 we consider any round from 2 to 8 - results available upon request.
+$^{10}$ It remains negative and significant if instead of round 1 we consider any round from 2 to 8 - results available upon request.